 However, over the past ten years, and especially from 2011 to 2015, thanks to the government cancelling the double management system, non-governmental charity and philanthropic organizations have gained a rapid development, and currently the organizations already registered with the Civil Affairs Departments are already more than 800,000, which is more than double the figure for ten years ago.
 These civil society organizations, including the frontline social service organizations, especially social workers’ organizations, went from initially relying solely on government procurement, to gradually moving towards a more diversified funding system to support their development; what’s more, nongovernmental foundations already overtook the government-run ones in scale in 2010, and today a majority of the over 6000 foundations are nongovernmental.”
 (5)

 As we can see, in this case a distinction is made between government-run and nongovernmental charities, but in the end the figure provided for nongovernmental organizations is still “more than 800,000”, which is similar to the estimate found in the Asia Foundation’s piece.
-Such estimates are in line with official statistics on the number of social organizations in China, given that the Minister of Civil Affairs Huang Shuxian announced in January 2019 that the total quantity of registered social organizations had reached above 800,000.
+Such estimates are in line with official statistics on the number of social organizations in China, given that the Minister of Civil Affairs Huang Shuxian announced in January 2019 that the total number of registered social organizations had reached above 800,000.
 The question that is not often asked, however, is whether most of these organizations can actually be considered to be NGOs in the commonly used sense of the word.

 In China the administrative category of “social organizations” actually refers to a very broad range of bodies, only some of which would fit into the commonly used definition of NGOs.